eshaan-s18/cse15l-lab-reports/labReport1.md

 [user@sahara ~]$ pwd
 /home
 ```
 This command **does not** output an *error*.
 The working directory was `/home` when the command was run.
 Unlike the previous example, the command above does provide a path argument to the `ls` command in the form of `lecture1`.
-As a result, the command outputs a list of the files and folders in the path argument provided (`/lecture1`).
-The output of this command is `Hello.class  Hello.java  messages  README`.
+As a result, the command outputs a list of the files and folders in the path argument provided (`lecture1`).
+The output of this command is `Hello.class  Hello.java  messages  README`, which is stored in the `/home/lecture1` directory.

 ***path to a file***
 ```